Best Joe Rogan Podcasts Updated Regularly

 #2230 Evan Hafer

-In JRE #2230, Joe Rogan speaks with Evan Hafer, Special Forces veteran and CEO of Black Rifle Coffee Company.
-They discuss the psychological toll of combat, challenges veterans face when transitioning to civilian life, and the impact of prolonged conflict in Afghanistan under Taliban rule.
-Hafer reflects on the complexities of Afghan society, the effects of extremist control, and explores the idea of deploying U.S. Special Forces against drug cartels.
-The conversation also covers community support for veterans and the ethical dilemmas faced in military operations.
+Special Forces veteran and Black Rifle Coffee CEO Evan Hafer discusses the psychological toll of combat, challenges veterans face transitioning to civilian life, the impact of prolonged conflict in Afghanistan under Taliban rule, the complexities of Afghan society, and the ethical dilemmas faced in military operations.

 #2228 Josh Dubin

-In JRE #2228, Joe Rogan interviews civil rights attorney Josh Dubin about wrongful convictions, systemic issues in the criminal justice system, and reintegration challenges for exonerated individuals.
-They talk about mental health support for incarcerated individuals, the potential of psychedelic therapy for trauma, and the need for advocacy to drive reform.
-Dubin emphasizes the presumption of innocence and highlights the impact of systemic failures on marginalized communities.
+Civil rights attorney Josh Dubin discusses wrongful convictions, systemic issues in the criminal justice system, mental health support for incarcerated individuals, psychedelic therapy for trauma, and the need for advocacy to drive reform.
+Dubin emphasizes the presumption of innocence and the impact of systemic failures on marginalized communities.

 #2226 Theo Von

-In episode #2226 of The Joe Rogan Experience, Joe Rogan sits down with stand-up comedian and podcaster Theo Von for an entertaining and candid conversation.
-Known for his unique storytelling style and Southern charm, Von shares a mix of humorous anecdotes and personal insights from his life and career, touching on the experiences that have shaped his comedy and outlook.
+Joe and Theo sit down for an entertaining and candid conversation.
+Theo’s unique storytelling style and Southern charm come through as he shares a mix of humorous anecdotes and personal insights from his life and career — touching on the experiences that have shaped his comedy and outlook.

 #2225 Dave Smith